ken-de-nigerian/payments-router/README.md

 Please see [CHANGELOG.md](CHANGELOG.md) for recent changes.

-### Latest Release: v1.0.3
+### Latest Release: v1.0.4

-### Changed
+### Fixed
-- **PayPal:** Updated the default checkout flow to use `landing_page => GUEST_CHECKOUT`.
-This ensures users see the "Pay with Debit/Credit Card" option immediately instead of being forced to log in, significantly improving conversion rates.
+- Standardize callback URL query parameters across all drivers
+- AbstractDriver: Added appendQueryParam helper for safe URL construction.
+- Drivers (Flutterwave, Monnify, PayPal, Stripe): Updated charge methods to explicitly append the 'reference' query parameter to the callback URL.
+- This ensures a unified developer experience where Payment::verify(\$request→reference) works consistently for all providers.

 ---